 - Delivering activities and events that support and promote the diverse needs of Griffith students

 GUPSA encourages students who feel they can, to advocate for themselves.
-The information available at the links below may assist students to be their own best advocate.
-If after reviewing this information you require advice or support with your matter please book an appointment following these links below.
+The information available at the links below may assist students to be their own best advocates.
+If after reviewing this information you require advice or support with your matter please book an appointment following the links below.

 - Student Review and Appeal